9-Day Horse Riding from Osh, Kyrgyzstan in the Alay Mountains

 Charge your batteries with a filling breakfast, mount the horses, and depart on your journey along the slopes of the beautiful Cretaceous mountains of Kichi-Alay.
 You will cross the picturesque Sary-Bel Pass (3150 m), which translates to “Yellow Hill” in Kyrgyz, referring to specific terrain and color of the local landscape in certain seasons.

 The path will lead you to a scenic Kosh-Moinok gorge.
-The name stands for “Two Pastures,” reflecting the pastoral nature of the region and the people who dwell in it.
+The name stands for “Two Pastures,” reflecting the region’s pastoral nature and the people who dwell there.
 Unique scenery and tranquil surroundings of Kosh Moinok make it popular among travelers searching for exotic camping and trekking experiences.
-The day ends with reaching the local yurt camp for dinner and overnight.
+The day ends with a visit to the local yurt camp for dinner and overnight.

 Day 3.
 Kosh-Moinok – Sary-Mogol pass.